How often can a person feel comfortable enough to talk about their mental health?

 I was invited by Charlo to talk about issues that affect employees’ wellbeing in the workplace, such as burnout, stress and time pressure, miscommunication, conflicts, misbehaviours and unexpected situations.

-In my interaction with Vassallo Group audience, I shared my customized “10 Steps to Wellbeing at Work”, which enable a person to focus on their objectives, achieve meaningful work, welcome unexpected challenges, be flexible and curious, enjoy every learning experience and be able to relax.
+In my interaction with Vassallo Group audience, I shared my customized “10 Steps to Wellbeing at Work”, which enable a person to focus on their objectives, achieve meaningful work, enjoy every learning experience and be able to relax.

 Arianne Spiteri Cremona, Deputy Manager – Employment, Training and Organisation Support Unit of Richmond Foundation was invited to address the important topic of mental health.